Go directly to the content

 Redness, broken blood vessels, or pimples that just won’t go away… familiar?
-Red light therapy is increasingly appearing as a gentle way to calm the skin.
+Red Light Therapy is increasingly appearing as a gentle way to calm the skin.
 But does it really work for rosacea, or is it mostly hype?
-Find out below.
+You’ll find out below.

 Table of contents